PaulDevelop/Library.Auth/README.md

 - pattern

     A pattern describing the resource's url.
 You can use the variable *%baseHost%*, which will contain the server's second and top level domain (equals the domain without subdomains).
+Also you can add the wildcard (*) at the end;
+    that way all urls "under" that path are protected as well.

 - authenticator